-In this video, Adam Erhart defines both B2B and B2C marketing, characterizes these two approaches in comparison highlighting the key differences.
+In this video, Adam Erhart defines both B2B and B2C marketing, compares these two approaches, and highlights key differences.

 B2C marketing works on the basis that customers look for goods or services to meet an immediate need.
-Therefore, they tend to buy without doing much research on the product or service, and within a few minutes or days from the moment they first viewed it.
+Therefore, they tend to purchase without doing much research on the product or service.
+With B2C purchases, users typically complete their purchase within the first hours or days of becoming aware of a product or service.
 For a successful B2C campaign, a business owner should understand their customers’ buying habits, trends in the market, and what strategies the competitors use.

-B2C promotions should be clear, easy for consumers to understand, and focused on the precise problem that the product or service solves.
+B2C promotions should be bright, easy for consumers to understand, and focused on solving the precise problem faced by their customers.
 With this information and the right tools, it is easy to create a campaign that triggers the right reactions from customers and as a result, drives sales.

 B2C marketing is vital for all businesses that sell consumer-based products or services.
-These include restaurants, drug stores, car companies, fashion businesses, software companies, grocery stores and so forth.
-Today, however, the internet has become the most preferred channel for B2C brands to promote their goods or services and also do research on consumer trends and behaviors.
-Almost every B2C company wants to get a share of the $2.3 trillion e-commerce industry and is shifting its marketing outreach online.
+These include restaurants, drug stores, car companies, fashion businesses, software companies, grocery stores, and so forth.
+Today, however, the internet has become the most preferred channel for B2C brands to promote their goods or services and for conducting market research.
+Almost every B2C company wants to get a share of the $2.3 trillion e-commerce industry and shift its marketing outreach online.

-B2C e-commerce sales in 2013 stood at 1.5 billion dollars with forecasts showing steady growth to 2.35 billion in 2018.
+B2C e-commerce sales stood at $1.5 billion in 2013, with forecasts showing steady growth to 2.35 billion in 2018.
 These figures show that B2C marketing is worth the investment for higher ROI and business growth.
-B2C marketing is beneficial in the following ways:
+B2C marketing is beneficial in the following ways, it:

-- helps brands to grow subscribers’ list: when the number of leads that visit a business’ website increases, the number of new subscribers also goes up.
+- Helps brands grow their subscriber list: when the number of leads that visit a business’s website increases, the number of new subscribers also goes up.

-- offers more refined interactions with customers: with knowledge about the target customers, B2C companies can send more specific messages at strategic times.
-Here segmentation proves useful.
+- Offers more refined interactions with customers: with knowledge about your target audience, B2C companies can send more specific messages at strategic times.
+Here segmentation proves to be useful.

-- gives businesses better rankings on search engines: by using targeted keywords, a website can increase its position on search results.
+- Gives businesses better rankings on search engines: by using targeted keywords, a website can increase its position in search results.
 As a result, there are more chances for users to find YOUR company.